BryceEWatson/rockpaperscissors/README.md

 Whilst developing, you'll most likely to run `npm run dev` in a terminal window, `webpack` will take care of everything, bundling your project to an in-memory `build/` folder and serving it from there.
 Also, `npm run test` in another terminal window to see your tests running / failing on every file change.

 If you'd like to see the output as files, just run `npm run build` and the result will be found under a real `build/` folder.

-### Project structure

-We've added a few example files under the `src/` folder as a sanity check that the project is up and working.

-When you first run `npm run dev` and open the project in the browser at the given url, you should see a text saying *"you are ready to go!"* in white on a green background and *"it works well!"* in the browser's console.

-We hope you're already familiar with the CommonJS pattern that Node.js (and `webpack`) uses or the ES2015/ES6 imports.
-You'll see some examples in the provided files under the `src/js/` folder.

-The `src/index.ejs` file is the template to generate `build/index.html` which `webpack` takes care of on the fly.
-You can add your markup to it as normal but please note, that the generated `main.css` and `main.js` is injected in by `webpack` into the `head` and `body` elements.

-Hope it all makes sense, we're looking forward to your solution, happy coding! :)

-*The Gumtree UK dev team*